Malcolm Burrows

-Malcolm Burrows FRS (born 28 May 1943, Luton) is a British zoologist, and emeritus professor of zoology at the University of Cambridge.
-His area of research specialisation is in the neural control of animal behaviour particularly in those of small invertebrates.
-Some of his research examines the circuitry of neurons, muscles and the mechanics of joints involved in the rapid movements and leaps of insects.
+Malcolm Burrows FRS (28 May 1943 – 14 June 2026) was a British zoologist, who was a professor of zoology at the University of Cambridge.
+His area of research specialisation was in the neural control of animal behaviour particularly in those of small invertebrates.
+Some of his research examined the circuitry of neurons, muscles and the mechanics of joints involved in the rapid movements and leaps of insects.

+Life and career

-Burrows matriculated at Jesus College, Cambridge in 1961, and worked on his PhD under Adrian Horridge at the Gatty Marine Laboratory.
+Born in Luton, Burrows matriculated at Jesus College, Cambridge in 1961, and worked on his PhD under Adrian Horridge at the Gatty Marine Laboratory.
 He then worked with Melvin Cohen at the University of Oregon on the strike mechanisms of mantis shrimps.
 He also worked with Dennis Willows on crab mouthparts and later worked on locust locomotion at the University of Oxford and at the invitation of Torkel Weis-Fogh, moved back to Cambridge.
 He was an editor at the Journal of Experimental Biology.
 He retired as Head of the department of zoology at Cambridge after 15 years in September 2010.
 He was awarded the Frink Medal in 2004.

-He published The Neurobiology of an Insect Brain in 1996.
+Burrows published The Neurobiology of an Insect Brain in 1996.

+Burrows died on 14 June 2026, aged 83.